The REST API

 PUT & POST

 DELETE methods are used to delete data.
-This is permanent, so always be double check your calls and be careful.
+This is permanent, so always be careful and double check your calls.
 The following DELETE methods are available:

 |DELETE||api.copernica.com/v1/database/$id/field/$id||Remove database field|